 With that mindset, here’s what to do:

 1. Define the data points needed

-From a centralized vantage point, determine what people data is necessary to provide the insight into your organization that is needed for executive decision making and action.
+From a centralized vantage point, determine what people data is necessary to provide insight into your organization that is needed for executive decision making and action.
 This is data that cuts across organizational units and might include everything from time to hire to engagement levels and team performance.
 This is what you’ll report on.

 Review your processes and automate them where possible.
 This step can be incremental, selecting even just one or two processes to begin.
 By automating even just a few key processes which result in some initial wins, the ultimate goal of organizational reporting transformation gains credibility and momentum.
 In addition, the organization will begin to save significant amounts of time and resources, while reducing manual errors and improving productivity.
 You’ll get the reports and information that matter in a timely manner.